3 reasons why lineage should be an integral part of your modernization journey to Databricks

 Lineage helps visualize complex interdependencies between all the workloads in a simplified and intelligible manner.

-For example, data lineage helps identify the complete chain of input and reference tables that are used to populate the output tables.
-Additionally, process lineage shows the linkages between scripts, procedures, jobs, and any other piece of code calling/using certain scripts, etc.
+For example, data lineage helps identify the complete chain of input and reference tables used to populate the output tables.
+Additionally, process lineage shows the linkages between scripts, procedures, jobs, and any other piece of code calling/called scripts, etc.

-This blog takes a closer look at why lineage plays a critical role in the modernization of ETL, data warehouse, and analytics systems to the Databricks Lakehouse.
+This blog takes closely examines why lineage plays a critical role in modernizing ETL, data warehouse, and analytics systems to the Databricks Lakehouse.

 #1 Enables end-to-end analysis of the existing codebase

-Typically, even within one line of business, multiple data sources, entry points, ETL tools, and orchestration mechanisms exist.
-Decoding this complex data web and translating it into a simple visual flow can be extremely challenging during large-scale modernization programs.
+Even within one line of business, multiple data sources, entry points, ETL tools, and orchestration mechanisms exist.
+Decoding and translating this complex data web into a simple visual flow can be very challenging during large-scale modernization programs.

 Here’s where a visual lineage graph adds tremendous value and helps define the roadmap to the Databricks Lakehouse.
-It deep dives into all the existing flows, like Autosys jobs, applications, ETL scripts, BTEQ/Shell (KSH) scripts, procedures, input and output tables, and provides integrated insights.
+It deep dives into all the existing flows, like orchestrator jobs, applications, ETL scripts/workflows, BTEQ/Shell (KSH) scripts, procedures, input and output tables, columns, and provides integrated insights.

 These insights help data teams take strategic decisions with greater accuracy.
 Enterprises can proactively leverage this integrated analysis to mitigate the risks associated with migration and avoid business disruption.